Analysis and algorithms for $\ell_p$-based semi-supervised learning on graphs: Introduction

-It was proved recently \cite{calder2019consistency} that Lipschitz learning is well-posed with arbitrarily few labels, and the continuum limit on random geometric graphs is the $\infty$-Laplace equation.
-Several papers (see, e.g., \cite{el2016asymptotic,calder2019consistency}) have noted that the continuum $\infty$-Laplace equation does not involve the data distribution, making it presumably unsuitable for semi-supervised learning.
-In \cite{calder2019consistency}, it was shown how to re-weight the graph to introduce varying degrees of sensitivity to the data distribution in the continuum limit.
+It was proven in \cite{calder2019consistency} that Lipschitz learning is well-posed with arbitrarily few labels, and the continuum limit on random geometric graphs is the continuum $\infty$-Laplace equation (see \eqref{eq:infL}).
+Several papers (see, e.g., \cite{el2016asymptotic,calder2019consistency}) have noted that the continuum $\infty$-Laplacian \eqref{eq:infL} does not involve the data distribution, making it presumably unsuitable for semi-supervised learning, which is supposed to use properties of the unlabeled data, often through its distribution.
+In \cite{calder2019consistency}, it was shown how to re-weight the graph to introduce varying degrees of sensitivity to the data distribution in Lipschitz learning.

 In order to combine the well-posedness of Lipschitz learning with the distributional sensitivity of Laplacian regularization, it is natural to augment the $2$-Laplacian with a small $\infty$-Laplace term and solve an equation of the form $\Delta^G_2 u + \eps \Delta^G_\infty u = 0$.
-To this end, we define the \emph{game theoretic} $p$-Laplacian on the graph (we later clarify the name of this $p$-Laplacian)
+To this end, we define the \emph{game theoretic} $p$-Laplacian on the graph (the name will be explained shortly)